-Left Bottom:
+Left:

-Sister Kimberly Prohaska (monastery Prioress) sits with a child from the orphanage and a sister who helps run an orphanage in Guatemala.
+Sister Kimherly Prohaska (monastery Prioress) sits with a child from the orphanage and a Franciscan sister who helps run the orphanage that the GEM Scholarship Program works closely with.

-Right Top:
+Top Right:

-Sister Dolores Vincent Bauer hugs a child from an orphanage during one of the earlier visits to Guatemala.
+Sister Dolores Vincent hugs a child from the orphanage during one of the earlier visits to Guatemala.